 Consider unique dental services and improvements to the patient experience some of your best dental marketing ideas.
 Having unique services and tools gets spread organically by word-of-mouth, but try to feature it in your social media posts and online marketing.

-13. Send appointment reminders
+20. Send dental appointment reminders

 Once potential patients express interest in your dental office and set up a visit, it’s important to keep them on the hook.
 Reminder calls work in some cases, but it’s more convenient for most patients to receive an appointment reminder by text.
 Texting is becoming one of the most effective ways to communicate with dental patients.